mattwynne/ssh-forever/README.markdown

 Because I can never remember how to do it by hand.
 Now I don't have to, and nor do you.

+## What about ssh-copy-id?

+I'll admit that I wasn't aware of the [ssh-copy-id](http://linux.die.net/man/1/ssh-copy-id) unix command when I wrote this tool.
+The main advantage that `ssh-forever` has over `ssh-copy-id` is that it will automatically generate a public key for you if you don't already have one, making it a bit more user-friendly if you're not familiar with the SSH key system.

+You should probably try `ssh-copy-id` first.
+Many linux distros come with it built in.
+OSX users can install it with `brew install ssh-copy-id`

 ## Copyright

 Copyright (c) 2009 Matt Wynne.
 See LICENSE for details.

 ## Disclaimer

 This is open source.
 If you're worried, read the code before you run it.
-Don't come crying to me if it fucks something up for you.
+Don't come crying to me if it breaks something for you.